 Warp has everything you need to achieve success on your migration journey, including:

-A fair, flexible, and transparent licensing model with no surprises,
+A fair, flexible, and transparent with no surprises,

-Built in reporting and project management tools that make work visible, collaborative, and straightforward to plan,
+Built in and tools that make work visible, collaborative, and straightforward to plan,

-A GitHub-native experience that lets your team use the tools they already know and love, and
+A that lets your team use the tools they already know and love, and

-A wide range of available support options to assure the success of your team, from built-in assistance to help from our expert partners.
+A wide range of available to assure the success of your team, directly from and from our .

 How to install the required applications on your local computer.